 Investigating Your Case to Build a Strong Defense

-Frequently, during consultations people will want to know how they can avoid conviction or what is going to happen to them.
-In many cases, we can give them a pretty good estimate of what we think is likely to happen in their case.
+Frequently, during consultations, people will want to know how they can avoid conviction or what is going to happen to them.
+In many cases, our Manassas criminal attorneys can give them a pretty good estimate of what we think is likely to happen in their case.

 In other cases, we simply need to do more investigation on our own.
 Often, this means we need to do discovery, talk to witnesses, talk to the police officers involved, and then ultimately speak to the prosecutor handling the case.
 There are often a lot of variables involved in the criminal prosecution that we won’t necessarily know at that initial intake.